yh-luo/webviewtube/README.md

     return WebviewtubeVideoPlayer(
       videoId: '4AoFA19gbLo',
       controller: controller,
     );
 }
 ```

 ## Customize the player

-Using a proper state management is highly recommended.
-This package uses [provider](https://pub.dev/packages/provider), but you can fork and use your choice of tools.
-Check out the source code of `WebviewtubeVideoPlayer` and make your own player!
+This package uses [provider](https://pub.dev/packages/provider) for state management, but you're free to fork and use your preferred tools.
+To create a customized player, explore the source code of `WebviewtubeVideoPlayer` and modify it according to your needs.

-### With StatefulWidget and setState
+### Using `StatefulWidget` and `setState`

-Refers to `example/lib/customized_player.dart` for a use case with stateful widgets.
+For an example of integrating the player with a `StatefulWidget`, refer to `example/lib/customized_player.dart`.
+This example demonstrates how to control the player and update the UI based on player events and state changes.

 ## Acknowledgments